Willesley: History

 Willesley is mentioned as a significant manor in the Domesday book.
 Willesley is listed among the large number of manors that are owned directly by Henry de Ferrers and its value was assessed as twenty shillings TRE and sixteen shillings in 1086.

 There was once a stately home here called Willesley Hall built of red brick.
 The hall stood in a park of 155 acre.

 The village has always been small.
 The population remained around the figure of 60 from 1805 to 1881.

 Little of the manor remains today, although the church and Willesley Lake both remain.

-On 1 April 1936 the parish was abolished and merged with Ashby de la Zouch, part also went to Oakthorpe and Donisthorpe and Measham.